-Next, I like to use ES Task Manager which is part of ES File Explorer.
+Next, I like to use Task Manager which is part of File Explorer Root Browser.
 These two combined will allow you to browse through your files and clean cache and built up junk from your phone, as well as show you what’s taking up all your space.

 And finally, Comodo is good for all-around security; checking for, and eliminating known viral threats.[googleplay url=”https://play.google.com/store/apps/details?id=com.comodo.cisme.antivirus”/]